 Open House Homebuyers With Agent Representation

-Pass the information to the agent hosting the open house if you're already working with an agent.
+If you're already working with an agent, let the agent hosting the open house know.
 Realtors are technically required to ask buyers about this, but they sometimes forget.

 Buyers Without Agent Representation

 Let the agent at the home know that you're still shopping for a buyer's agent if you haven't yet decided on someone.
 Maybe you'll want to interview the open house agent to determine if you want to work with this person.